-Except as otherwise provided in these procedures and specifically in this Chapter related to levels of approval, all rights, powers, duties, and authorities relating to the procurement of supplies, services, and construction vested in the Executive Director are hereby delegated to the Deputy Executive Director.
+Except as otherwise provided in these procedures and specifically in this Chapter related to levels of approval, all rights, powers, duties, and authorities relating to the procurement of supplies, services, and construction vested in the Chief Executive Officer are hereby delegated to the Deputy Chief Executive Officer.

-Except as provided in these procedures, all rights, powers, duties, and authorities delegated to the Deputy Executive Director are, in turn, delegated to the Director of Procurement.
+Except as provided in these procedures, all rights, powers, duties, and authorities delegated to the Deputy Chief Executive Officer are, in turn, delegated to the Director of Procurement.

 The Director of Procurement may delegate approval to the Director of Procurement's staff as necessary.
-However, approvals allowed only to the Executive Director, Deputy Executive Director, or the Director of Procurement may not be delegated.
+However, approvals Approvals allowed only to the Chief Executive Officer, Deputy Chief Executive Officer, or the Director of Procurement may not be delegated, provided, however, that the Chief